Agnosia

-Agnosia is the inability to process sensory information.
-Often there is a loss of ability to recognize objects, persons, sounds, shapes, or smells while the specific sense is not defective nor is there any significant memory loss.
+Agnosia is a neurological disorder characterized by an inability to process sensory information.
+Often there is a loss of ability to recognize objects, persons, sounds, shapes, or smells while the specific sense is neither defective nor is there any significant memory loss.
 It is usually associated with brain injury or neurological illness, particularly after damage to the occipitotemporal border, which is part of the ventral stream.
-Agnosia only affects a single modality, such as vision or hearing.
+Agnosia affects only a single modality, such as vision or hearing.
 More recently, a top-down interruption is considered to cause the disturbance of handling perceptual information.

 Types

 Visual agnosia

 Visual agnosia is a broad category that refers to a deficiency in the ability to recognize visual objects.
 Visual agnosia can be further subdivided into two different subtypes: apperceptive visual agnosia and associative visual agnosia.

 Individuals with apperceptive visual agnosia display the ability to see contours and outlines when shown an object, but they experience difficulty if asked to categorize objects.
 Apperceptive visual agnosia is associated with damage to one hemisphere, specifically damage to the posterior sections of the right hemisphere.

 In contrast, individuals with associative visual agnosia experience difficulty when asked to name objects.
 Associative agnosia is associated with damage to both the right and left hemispheres at the occipitotemporal border.
 A specific form of associative visual agnosia is known as prosopagnosia.
 Prosopagnosia is the inability to recognize faces.
 For example, these individuals have difficulty recognizing friends, family and coworkers.
 However, individuals with prosopagnosia can recognize all other types of visual stimuli.